-There were also the many illustrations, which I had a lot of fun with, but which I had planned a little bit too much.
-The completion of the artwork took place over almost five years, parallel to the development of the rules.
-All in all, the greatest difficulty was keeping motivation going for so long. "
+There were also the many illustrations, which I really enjoyed, but I also had a bit of a goal for them.
+The completion of the artwork has taken place over almost five years, parallel to the development of the rules.
+All in all, the biggest challenge was keeping motivated for so long.”

 Johannes Sich: “Of course.
-In hall 2 at booth F-114.
+In Hall 2 at Stand F-114.
 Come over!"Spielpunkt: The 2014 game in Essen is approaching.
 Will you be found there?

 Johannes Sich: “Very difficult question.
-There are just so many games, and so many different ones, that you can't even speak of a single favorite game.
-In general, I like to play games that involve negotiation, alliance and betrayal.
-I'm actually not very good at negotiating, acting, etc.Spielpunkt: Are you an active board player yourself?
+There are just so incredibly many games, and so many different ones, that you can't even speak of a single favorite game.
+In general, I like playing games that involve negotiating, allying, and betraying.
+I'm actually not particularly good at negotiating, acting, etc.Spielpunkt: Are you an active board player yourself?
 Which is your favorite game?

 All of these Eurogames optimization games, which are currently very popular in Germany, don't really appeal to me.
 Not that I think it is bad, I usually find it quite exciting while playing - but afterwards I rarely feel the urge to play it again.
 For me, the attraction of board game is the togetherness and confrontation with the table neighbors.
 If I look at the board more during the game and brood to myself than to communicate with the other players, then that's not my thing.

-Johannes Sich: “Thank you all very much.
-Without you this game wouldn't exist.
-It was great fun and your feedback has always motivated us.
-Come by at the fair, we look forward to seeing you.
-"Spielpunkt: A greeting to the fans of La Cosa Nostra?
+Johannes Sich: “Thank you all.
+Without you, this game wouldn't exist.
+It was great fun and your feedback always motivated us a lot.
+Come by the fair, we look forward to seeing you.”Spielpunkt: A greeting to the fans of La Cosa Nostra?